13 |

 Food, Diet |

 Like most other cuckoos, Pallid Cuckoos are insect hunters.
 They take their prey from foliage and from the ground.
-This species has a rare taste for hairy caterpillars, which most other birds dislike.
+This species has a taste for hairy caterpillars, which most other birds dislike.

-Immature Pallid Cuckoo with its prey (which looks like a small beetle)
+Lateral view of a juvenile Pallid Cuckoo with its prey (which looks

 [Eulah Creek, NSW, March 2013]